 Transformation is an organization that has been working for over 20 years with communities, organizations, and corporations.
 They work on community development projects that are sustainable and have a positive impact on our environment.
 Our mission is to create opportunities for people through business solutions.
 They believe in leveraging resources and creating partnerships to solve complex problems.
 It’s not just about what they do but how they do it – with integrity, transparency, accountability, collaboration and innovation at its core.

 This organization has many partners.
-Among them, for example, the best online casinos in Canada - , have a huge number of slots, and pay out winnings to players quickly!
+Among them, for example, the best online casinos in Canada - .
+These casinos are recognizable and prestigious among a large number of Canadians - and for good reason!
+After all, they are all reliable because of their license , have a huge number of slots, and pay out winnings to players quickly!

 I am a big believer in Transformation as a business model because of the current and future need for infrastructure, services and resources to support a growing number of Canadians.
 It is important to plan today for all of our needs over the next 20 years.
 That is why we must look beyond traditional asset management approaches that focus on short term solutions based on lower costs, reduced risk and less disruption.
 We need to get past these somewhat narrow constraints, turn toward new models for building infrastructure, embracing innovation and anticipating change so we can create more livable communities where people want to live and work.
 Where every Canadian has access to good quality jobs with good wages and benefits; affordable housing in mixed-use neighbourhoods near transit lines or amenities; and reliable modern public infrastructure that supports our quality of life, health and environment.

 Transformation is not tomorrow's model; it is today's need.
 As I work closely with my provincial and territorial colleagues who are all embracing Transformation as a business model, we see tremendous opportunity to better serve the needs of Canadians sooner rather than later.